-Also, the way SKU tracking numbers are created can be very subjective for each eCommerce.
-It is an internal method of tracking the products for various use and hence is created to ease the method that suits you the best.
+Also, how SKU tracking numbers are created can be very subjective for each eCommerce.
+It is an internal method of tracking the products for various uses and is made to ease the best way that suits you.

 How Are Ecommerce SKUs Used?

 Stock Keeping Units for eCommerce are essential to an eCommerce irrespective of the size of your brand.
-Even if you are a small retailer, you can use SKU for various purposes.
+You can use SKUs for various purposes even if you are a small retailer.
 Such as:

 Organizing your Inventory

-Having a clear Stock Keeping Number means you are easily able to stack and find the product in your inventory at the right place.
+Having a clear Stock Keeping Number means you can easily stack and find the product in your inventory at the right place.

-This helps you in segmenting your products, arranging them by their types, and also finding them much quickly within the inventory.
+This helps you segment your products, arrange them by type, and find them quickly within the inventory.

-This reduces unnecessary burnout and helps the eCommerce run frictionless especially if you are managing your inventory on your own.
+This reduces unnecessary burnout and helps eCommerce run frictionless, especially if you manage your inventory independently.

 Assisting your Customer

 Customer experience is more than just fast and easy checkout.
-It is till the product reaches your customer and they are satisfied with the product and your service.
+It is until the product reaches your customer and they are satisfied with it and your service.
 In between comes the tracking of your product, and in case of an issue, returning of the product.

-To keep a track of all this one must use SKU numbers for eCommerce.
+To keep track of all this one must use SKU numbers for eCommerce.
 This creates an easy journey for you, your product, and your customer.
-You can easily track the status of delivery, keep your customer informed and assist them in case of an issue.
+You can easily track the delivery status, keep your customer informed and assist them in case of an issue.

 The whole process becomes a breeze when it comes to tracking the SKU numbers of eCommerce.

 The 80/20 rule states that 80% of your eCom-profit comes from 20% of your product catalog.
-In simple words, it means the majority of an eCommerce profit relies on a small set of products.
+Simply put, most eCommerce profit relies on a small set of products.
 Which product to be precise?

-For that, you need a system, particularly the SKU number for eCommerce products.
-So if you are having an inventory where the majority of your sales is through a small group of products, you can track them through their stock keeping number.
+You need a system, particularly the SKU number for eCommerce products.
+So if you have an inventory where most of your sales are through a small group of products, you can track them through their stock keeping number.

-This way you can easily analyze them based on their types and target more customers for more sales.
+This way you can quickly analyze them based on their types and target more customers for more sales.
 We will be learning more about the benefits of differentiating products by SKU number.

 Using eCommerce SKUs, an eCommerce can easily recommend similar products to their customer.